emarcey/cicerone/glossary/brewing/terms.md

 		* Barrel (43.2 US gallons/~163.5L)
 		* Hogshead (64.8 US gallons/~245.3L)
 	* See [07__beer_service](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F07__beer_service)
+* **Cereal Mash:** mashing process sometimes used when treating unmalted cereals (particularly corn grits or rice)
+	* Process
+		* unmalted cereal + small portion of malted barley added to separate vessel (rice/grits cooker) with hot water
+		* heated to boiling temp of water: 212°F (100°C)
+		* hard starches gelatinize, making them susceptible to breakdown
+		* cereal mash then added to barely malt
+	* Almost all American mass-market beers are brewed with this technique
 * **Chlorine:** a disinfecting compound often found in brewing water, due to additions by municipal water treatment facilities
 	* safe to drink, but can cause issues with brewing
 	* chlorine + organic phenols -> chlorophenols